 Willow, as a watery, feminine tree is ruled by the moon and is associated with women’s ceremonies at Imbolc.
 In Ireland willow is a tree of protection, and a twelfth-century traveler describes how St. Brigid’s abbey was surrounded by a hedge of interwoven willow branches that only women were allowed to enter.
 Willow’s ability to quickly regrow from being cut, and to sprout from cuttings put into the ground have come to symbolize growth and renewal in many areas of the world.

 Féile Bríde – Brigid’s Festival in Kildare Town, Ireland is a week- long series of events commencing one week before St.Brigid’s Day, the first day of February.

 Here is an online site & virtual shrine to Brigit and another online virtual shrine.
-There are also Brigid’s flame keeping groups (called cills)- the Cauldron Cill, Daughters of the Flame, and the groups at the Directory of Brigidine Flametending Orders among them.
+There are also Brigid’s flame keeping groups (called cills)- and the Cauldron Cill, and Daughters of the Flame among them.